AppFair/appfair.github.io/index.md

 swift run -- fairtool validate --verbose true --hub github.com/appfair --org APP-ORG --project .
 ```

-This command will check both the structure and contents of the current package, as well as check the proper configuration for the `APP-ORG` project.
+This command will analyze both the structure and content of the current package, as well as check the proper configuration for the `APP-ORG` project.
 Note that this is exactly the same process that the `integrate` phase executes, so using the `fairtool` is a good validation test to run yourself before creating or updating an existing PR.

 # Appendix